Follow the process for admittance to NAU’s School of Music

 - Submit a School of Music application.
 You may complete the form online or print/mail a paper application.

 - Open and complete NAU’s School of Music online application.
 If you choose this option, you must download the Applicant Recommendation Form as an additional step.
 [NOTE: check for blocked pop-up windows]

 - Open the School of Music Application (adobe format).

 - Please be aware that some Yahoo email users receive error messages about the success of their application submission.
 If you receive an error message, please contact the School of Music at firstname.lastname@example.org.

 - Arrange for an audition for your principal instrument/voice on one of the formal audition dates.

 - Take the required music theory placement examination on your audition day or during your orientation to the university.

 - File your FAFSA (free application for federal student aid) and remember to mark NAU as a recipient of that form.

 Required placement exam

-If you are admitted to the university and accepted into the School of Music, you will be required to take a music theory placement examination.
+If you are admitted to the Northern Arizona University and accepted into the School of Music, you will be required to take a music theory placement examination.
 It is best to take this placement exam on your audition day.
 You will have an additional opportunity to take (or re-take) the exam during your orientation to the university.